Blog posts can be a creative and professional medium to express and communicate with your target audience more personally.

 Although it is not a writing tip, staying consistent with publishing content is crucial for SEO ranking.
 To remain relevant, it is recommended to Google the top trends in your field and plans a schedule around those topics.

 Google Trends is a handy source to gauge what topic would perform well in search results.
 “Rising” topics represent search terms that are being searched more than usual.
-These topics are what Google is looking for, so formulating a schedule tailored around these topics is a great way to stay ahead of the curve.
+These topics are what Google is looking for, so if you want to learn more about SEO, formulating a schedule tailored around these topics is a great way to stay ahead of the curve.

 Furthermore, consistency is recommended to keep your traffic influx from becoming stagnant.
 Already published material may be drawing in users, but it caps at a certain level as no new links direct to your page.
 This is out of your control; the only option is to create new relevant content and increase your exposure to search engine results.